 Program overview

-The Graduate Certificate in Human Resources Management (0965) is designed to equip graduates with the essential skills needed to thrive as human resource professionals.
-This program emphasizes the importance of managing an organization's most valuable asset: its people.
-With a focus on the Human Resource Professionals Association (HRPA) competency framework, students will gain the knowledge necessary to meet the academic requirements for HRPA designation.
-The program also offers an optional co-op stream, allowing students to gain practical experience in the field.
+The Human Resources Management (Optional Co-op) Graduate Certificate at Conestoga College is designed to equip graduates with the essential skills needed to thrive as human resource professionals.
+This one-year program focuses on developing competencies in managing an organization's most valuable asset—its people.
+Students will gain a comprehensive understanding of various HR functions, including recruitment, employee relations, and employment law.
+The program aligns with the Human Resources Professionals Association (HRPA) competency framework, preparing students for the Certified Human Resources Professional (CHRP) and Certified Human Resources Leader (CHRL) designations.
+An optional co-op stream is available, allowing eligible students to gain practical experience in the field.

 Featured Experiences